 great_expectations/checkpoints/taxi/pass/chk.yml.
 With a

-checkpoint_kwargs may be passed to the operator to specify additional, overwriting configurations.
+checkpoint_kwargs can be passed to the operator to specify additional, overwriting configurations.
 A

-checkpoint_config may be passed to the operator in place of a name, and can be defined like this example.
+checkpoint_config can be passed to the operator in place of a name, and is defined like this example.

-For a full list of parameters, see the
+For a full list of parameters, see GreatExpectationsOperator.

-GreatExpectationsOperator can run a checkpoint on a dataset stored in any backend compatible with Great Expectations.
-All that’s needed to get the Operator to point at an external dataset is to set up an Airflow Connection to the datasource, and add the connection to your Great Expectations project, e.g. using the CLI to add a Postgres backend.
-Then, if using a
+GreatExpectationsOperator can run a checkpoint on a dataset stored in any backend that is compatible with Great Expectations.
+All that’s needed to get the Operator to point to an external dataset is to set up an Airflow Connection to the Datasource, and adding the connection to your Great Expectations project.
+If you're using a

 CheckpointConfig, ensure that the